machkev/Blockchain-Proof-of-Authority-Development/README.md

  ![change network](https://github.com/machkev/Blockchain-Proof-of-Authority-Development/blob/main/Screenshots/change-network.png)

+* Click "Add Custom Node", then add the custom network information that you set in the genesis.

 ## Send a Transaction

 With both nodes up and running, the blockchain can be added to MyCrypto for testing.